jstrohsnitter/ocean-state-tackle/ocean-state-tackle-site/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+REQUIREMENTS

+What information is needed?
+- blind click counter
+- shopify referral link
+- weather data from noaa
+- tide data from noaa
+- offshore swell data from noaa

+does each user see something different depending on who they are? does there need to be an admin capability? how will a purchase link be integrated?